 During the school year, seniors and transfer candidates may also sit in on classes and meet with faculty, and student-athletes may meet with coaches.

 There is no cost to attend.
-Students interested must have already submitted an application for admission to the University.
-Eligibility is determined by academic qualifications and available space in the program.
+Students must be admitted to IWU.
+Eligibility is determined by available space in the program.